WellAlly Logo

 Bone metastasis survey

-Sensitive for osteoblastic mets (e.g., prostate, breast).
+Sensitive for osteoblastic mets (e.g., prostate, breast)

 Occult or stress fractures

-Detects fractures not seen on X-ray.
+Detects fractures not visible on X-ray

 Infection or hardware loosening

-Assesses osteomyelitis or prosthesis issues with 3-phase study.
+Assesses osteomyelitis or prosthesis issues with 3-phase study

 Advantages

-• Whole-body coverage
+• Whole-body coverage in single imaging session

-• High sensitivity for many bone processes
+• High sensitivity for bone pathology

-• Relatively low cost vs PET
+• Relatively low cost compared to PET/CT

 Limitations